-If you’ve ever been through a break-up, you probably know how difficult it is to get over a former boyfriend or girlfriend.
-The process can take anywhere from weeks, to months, or, in extreme cases, years.
-Recovering from a break-up is made difficult by the fact that you need to redefine yourself as a single person.
-Having been in a relationship, you may need to become comfortable again on the singles circuit or regain your ability to bond with another person.
+If you’ve ever been through a break-up, you probably know how difficult it can be to get over a former boyfriend or girlfriend.
+Recovering from a break-up is made difficult as you learn to redefine yourself as a single person again.
+Having been in a relationship, you may need to become comfortable again on the singles circuit or regain your ability to get into a new relationship with another person.
 These are difficult problems to overcome, but you can do it.

-To understand palimony, imagine breaking up with your boyfriend or girlfriend and then having to financially support him or her.
-This is what happens with palimony.
-The name itself is a play on the words pal and alimony.
-Alimony is what one spouse is typically required to pay to the other spouse in a divorce.
-It is a series of payments each month to help the supported spouse get “back on their feet.”
+Imagine breaking up with your boyfriend or girlfriend and then having to financially support him or her.
+That is what happens with palimony.
+The term palimony is a play on the words “pal” and “alimony.”
+Alimony is what one spouse is required to pay the other spouse in a divorce.
+It is a series of payments made each month to help the supported spouse get “back on their feet.”

-Nonetheless, to avoid such a scenario-the ultimate bad break-up-think carefully before you move in with your significant other.
-Then, if you still want to, consider creating a written cohabitation agreement.
-Such an agreement will spell out the financial relationship between you and your partner and the expectations each of you have in the event the relationship ends.
+To avoid such a scenario, think carefully before you move in with your significant other.
+Then, if you still want to, consider creating a written separation agreement.
+A separation agreement should spell out the financial relationship between you and your partner and the expectations each of you have in the event the relationship ends.
 This agreement can help to ensure that if you ever break up, you will not be forced to financially support your ex.